To earn an MPS in Applied Intelligence, you must successfully complete 11 courses (33 credits total), including:

 The Applied Intelligence program offers three concentrations that enable you to tailor your studies and sharpen your expertise in a particular area of study:

-- Business Intelligence: Examine how to leverage business intelligence to provide actionable insights that support decision-making processes and increase competitiveness.
+- Competitive Business Intelligence: Examine how to leverage business intelligence to provide actionable insights that support decision-making processes and increase competitiveness.

 The Applied Intelligence program is available in both an online format and an on-campus format.
 You can opt to take classes online, on campus, or through a combination of both.